 - Clinicians may work at different facilities, where procedures and cultures may vary.

-- Administrators need to monitor training compliance in multiple divisions and locations.
+- Administrators need to monitor healthcare compliance training in multiple divisions and locations.

 - Usage of the Relias learning management system was spotty, focused on annual compliance training.